Eduardismund/Faculty-work/Second Semester/Operating Systems/Eth/README.md

 # Eth
-The most stressful exam juding from the demanding period.
+The most stressful exam in a demanding period.
 During the same week, we also had exams for Graph Algorithms and Geometry,

 ## 1. Inversarea ordinii cuvintelor folosind thread-uri